Ntropy86/Codeforces-Calendar/README.md

 ## About The Project
 Adds a Calendar View giving you Problem of the day based on your rating with Your Monthly Streaks!
+Now automatically adapts to your browser's dark mode.

 <img src='./demo_image.png'>